I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-The superstition hinges around the opening scene of witches foretelling of demonic possession.
-It’s said that a coven witches took exception to the Bard’s stealing of their spells and put an eternal curse on the play.
+The superstition hinges around the opening scene of witches' foretelling of demonic possession.
+It’s said that witches took exception to the Bard’s stealing of their spells and put an eternal curse on the play.

 The play has had more than its fair share of woe in subsequent years.